Peterboro

 Each October, often during New York State’s Path Through History Weekend, the community hosts the annual Abolition Walk, guiding participants along key locations connected to local antislavery efforts.
 The walk offers a powerful chance to reflect on Madison County’s long-standing commitment to human rights.

-This small hamlet also offers a chance for a farm-to-table dining experience at the Peterboro Table– enjoy the warm, inviting charm of this restored 1840's dry goods shop while savoring their delicious, locally-inspired dishes.
 Whether you’re exploring local history, enjoying a quiet afternoon outdoors, or passing through on a scenic drive, Peterboro offers moments of reflection and a strong sense of community.